 - A consultative approach – A provider with a team that is ready to listen BEFORE suggesting a demo, or worse, an immediate solution

 - A partner you feel comfortable talking to and working with.
 You will be working together for the long term and a good working relationship should be based on trust and respect.

 - An infrastructure that works for you, both technically with cloud hosting, or on premise, and financially with a managed service or capital purchase that is easily scalable to match changes in your organisation.

 Its not too late to set your New Year’s Resolutions now.
-Write them down, share them with your team and stakeholders and start working on a plan to achieve them.
+Write them down, share them with your team and stakeholders and start working on an annual AP plan to achieve them.